lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 Purpose

-Share experiences and address questions that pertain specifically to bishops.
+Share experiences, address questions, and provide instruction pertaining specifically to bishops.

 Participants

-All bishops and branch presidents in the stake are members of this council.
+The stake president and all bishops and branch presidents in the stake are members of this council.
-The stake president may choose to attend some or all of the meetings.
 A stake clerk also attends to keep a record of assignments and decisions.
-When needed, the stake president may invite bishopric counselors to attend.
+When needed, the stake president may invite his counselors to attend.
+He may also invite bishops’ counselors to attend.

 Frequency

 At least quarterly.

-The stake president invites a bishop to lead the stake bishops’ council.
-This bishop plans and conducts the council’s meetings.
-Matters for discussion could
-include:
+Matters for discussion could include:

   * Helping youth progress spiritually.